Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 What's next?

-You can find the full code for this client in the Rust SDK's examples.
+You can find the full code for this client in the Rust client SDK's examples.

-Check out the Rust SDK Reference for a more comprehensive view of the SpacetimeDB Rust SDK.
+Check out the Rust client SDK Reference for a more comprehensive view of the SpacetimeDB Rust client SDK.

 Our basic terminal interface has some limitations.
 Incoming messages can appear while the user is typing, which is less than ideal.
 Additionally, the user's input gets mixed with the program's output, making messages the user sends appear twice.
 You might want to try improving the interface by using Rustyline, Cursive, or even creating a full-fledged GUI.